icecube/icetray-public/icetray/resources/docs/movingtov3.rst

 ---------------

 I3Tray considers the first module added to be the 'driving' module.
-This should be a reader or generator, ie a module that does not access its outbox.
+This should be a reader or generator, i.e. a module that does not access its inbox.
 In the past the semantics of this were a little fuzzier as modules had a half-implemented scheme whereby they could add inboxes.
 (At some point it was decided that modules may have one and only one inbox).

-Tool python must be explictly listed in USE_TOOLS
+Tool python must be explicitly listed in USE_TOOLS
 -------------------------------------------------

 In older releases, the tool python was often implicitly included